jezzsantos/saastack/docs/how-to-guides/900-migrate-billing-provider.md

 * Professional
 * Enterprise

 You are free to rename, add, or remove these tiers (in the code) to whatever you would like to support in your future pricing plans in your new BMS.
-Essentially, we have 3 paid tiers, where `Standard` may have a trial, and is generally the default plan for new users.
+Essentially, we have 3 paid tiers, where `Standard` may have a trial and is generally the default plan for new users.

 > Remember, if you modify these tiers, you will also need to modify the mapping between these tiers and the feature levels you will be supporting in your pricing plans. see the `EndUserRoot` for details.